nodebox/seed/_docs/getting-started.md

 Dear Uncle Bob, thank you for the golden retriever.
 ```

+## Passing arguments

+Optionally, a block can also take one or more arguments.
+You can use the values of these arguments each time you need them in your options.
+The arguments, or parameters, are defined between parentheses `(arg1, arg2, ...)` and separated by commas, before the `:` sign.
+So if for instance we have a block defined as `givethanks(adj):` and we call it with a value of, for example, 'shiny' `{{ givethanks('shiny') }}`, a potential option in `givethanks` written as `a {{ adj }} dishwasher`, will be replaced as 'a shiny dishwasher'.
+The value of an argument is only available to the current block, if you want to use in a subsequent block (through recursion or composition), you will need to pass it again.

+<iframe src="/embed/-L5SRuMRMRUsPDXiEozn"></iframe>

 ## More Complex Examples

 This is enough to do simple text generation.
 By making our replacements more complex, we can create huge grammar files.
 For example here is a Immanuel Kant philosophy generator: